U.S. must face lawsuit over beauty school student loans

 They said this enabled Wilfred to receive $405 million in federal student aid during the 1980s, and resulted in more than 61,300 loans going to Wilfred students from 1986 to 1994.

-By 1996, long after Wilfred was convicted of financial aid fraud, the Education Department agreed that many Wilfred loans should be discharged.
+By 1996, long after Wilfred was convicted of financial aid fraud, the Education Department concluded that the misconduct widespread, and that many student loans should be discharged.

 But the plaintiffs said the agency continued to collect on the loans, in part by seizing former students’ income tax refunds, garnishing their wages, and destroying their credit.